 Federal, state, and local laws prohibit dumping of any kind down storm drains.

-Pollutants such as dirt, garbage, yard debris, and chemicals can harm the aquatic plants and wildlife of our local streams, rivers, and creaks drain into the storm system, the City may not be able to prevent them from entering our local waterways.
+Pollutants such as dirt garbage, yard debris, and chemicals can harm the aquatic plants and wildlife of our local streams, rivers, and creeks.
+Once pollutants drain into the storm system, the City may not be able to prevent them from entering our local waterways.

 Keep Local Waterways Healthy